 Name of Complainant: Date form completed:

 Department/Institution:

 Home Phone: Business Phone:

 1. Charge of discrimination based on:

 () Race/Color () Sex

 () Sexual Orientation () Religious Creed

-() National Origin/Ancestry () Disability or Medical Condition
+() National Origin/Ancestry () Disability of or Medical Condition

-( ) Age ( ) Other
+() Age () Other -

-2. Statement of Discrimination/Harassmen attached sheet if necessary): t, please provide the following information (use an
+2. Statement of Discrimination/Harassment attached sheet if necessary): , please provide the following information (use an

-a) Date(s), time(s), and location(s) of the in ncident/incidences that took place.
+a) Date(s), time(s), and location(s) of the in cident/incidences that took place.

-b) Description of each incident :( e.g., was done? etc.) any physical contact made, what was said and/or
+b) Description of each incident :(e.g., was done? etc.) any physical contact made, what was said and/or

-c) Name(s) of anyone present during each incident
+c) Name(s) of anyone present during each i ncident

 d) Anyone with whom you have discussed the incident/incidences

 Comments:

 Complainant Signature: Date:

-Complaint Recipient Signature: Date:
+Date: